NBCUniversal CEO says Tokyo Olympics could be most profitable ever for company

 Shell on Monday said the company had officially completed its advertising sales “upfront,” which he said was the strongest in the history of NBCUniversal.

-NBCUniversal, which is owned by Comcast Corp, paid $7.65 billion to extend its U.S. broadcast rights for the Olympics through 2032.
+NBCUniversal, which is owned by Comcast Corp (CMCSA.O), paid $7.65 billion to extend its U.S. broadcast rights for the Olympics through 2032.

 Our Standards: The Thomson Reuters Trust Principles.